dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/accessibility/focus.md

 ## Helper tool

-The `dnb-ui-lib` has a build-in helper, to manage basic focus handling.
+The `@dnb/eufemia` has a build-in helper, to manage basic focus handling.
 This helper also handles both the `tabindex="-1"` and the `class="dnb-no-focus"` situation.
 So what does it do?

 1. You define on beforehand what should get focus with a css selector (_class or id_).
 This (**setPageFocusElement**) can be set on the very first application start.